Call the hotline

 Because our callers define "peer" as either being gay, lesbian, bisexual, transgender, or queer, our phone volunteers need to fall into one of these categories.
 (Please note that if you do not, you can contact us about other volunteer opportunities.)

-Do you meet this LGBTQIA+ volunteer requirement?
+Do you meet this LGBTQ+ volunteer requirement?

 Training Availabilty: